shadiakiki1986/zboota-server-nodejs/README.md

 # Upload to AWS
 * lambda functions: `bash scripts/upload.sh`
+ * make sure that the settings in `node_modules/app/config.json` are all correct, especially the mailgun settings
 * header message:
  * The header message is stored in a file on the S3 bucket: https://s3-us-west-2.amazonaws.com/zboota-server/headerMessage/headerMessage.txt
  * It requires the bucket zboota-server to have CORS enabled (right click on zboota-server, Permissions, Edit CORS)